Yeo Martial

 Yeo Martial (born 2 January 1944) is an Ivorian football manager.

+Career

 He managed the Ivory Coast national team to the 1992 African Cup of Nations, and after a stint managing Africa Sports and the Niger national team, he returned to Ivory Coast set up as Technical Director in 2004.

 Martial also runs his own football academy, the École de Football Yéo Martial, in Abidjan, established in 2001, which has an informal partnership with Italian side Parma.